nsmarkop/plover_korean/README.md

 }
 ```

-Naturally if there are no arguments for the meta plugin, just the meta plugin name is sufficient.
+If there are no arguments for the meta plugin, just `{:meta_plugin_name}` is sufficient.

-All meta plugins here can be used in conjunction with the rest of the standard Plover dictionary formatting.

 ### Particles

+Regex support for Korean syllable blocks does not work well so various meta plugins have been created for contextually determining what particle to attach to a word.

 While many particles are always the same when attached to words, some change their form depending on if the word they are attached to ends with a vowel or consonant.
 The following table lists the current plugins with that support that can be used: